 If we lost 5 percent, we would shrink our positions.
 If we lost another few percent, we would shrink our positions more.
 The program would therefore gradually shut itself down, as we got deeper in the hole, and then it had to earn its way out.
 We would wait for a threshold point between a 5 percent and 10 percent drawdown before beginning to reduce our positions, and then we would incrementally reduce our position with each additional 1 percent drawdown.

 This is an extremely robust risk management technique used by many of the Trading Greats.
-To read more about them, download our special report covering by clicking here.
+To read more about how the macro legends manage risk, download our special report by clicking here.